jongminkmg/Protocol/CutRun.md

   > (I think) Cut&Run needs HEPES based buffer, instead of PBS, as addition of Ca causes precipitation of phosphates? in PBS.

 - Antibody binding buffer<br>
-Add 300mg of BSA to 10mL of wash buffer.
+Add 300mg of BSA to 10mL of wash buffer (w/ EDTA).
 Aliquot and store at -20C.

 - 2X STOP buffer (okay up to 6 months at 4C)